botwillacceptanything/botwillacceptanything/README.md

 Hang out with us in IRC: [**#botwillacceptanything** on Freenode.](http://kiwiirc.com/client/irc.freenode.net/botwillacceptanything)

+## Running Servers
+The bot runs at [162.243.149.229](162.243.149.229) on a 1GB DigitalOcean VPS in SF.
+Please note that it does not have root access so port 80 is restricted.

 ## Running the bot locally to test changes

 1. Fork this repo.